-The Council's investment properties are revalued annually.
+The Council's investment properties are revalued annually with indexation adjustments made to the more significant assets each year as appropriate.

 The present economic climate has resulted in more volatile asset values.
-The full effects of Covid19 on property values and assumptions on commercial tenants ability to fulfil the obligations under their leases may not be known for some time.
+The full effects of Covid19 on property values and assumptions on commercial tenants' ability to fulfil the obligations under their leases may not be known for some time.
 I have carefully considered those assets that may require a formal revaluation in consultation with the Council's valuers.
 Those assets where values have changed materially have been subject to a formal revaluation.
 As ever, it must be appreciated that valuation is not a precise science.
 The great majority of our assets are used in the provision of real services and will remain so for the foreseeable future.
 In this respect, the current value of the assets has no bearing on the immediate provision of our services.